METAVar/AutonomoTorrent/README.markdown

 is in C.  This worked well for dedicated clients, but all I wanted was a no-frills, good-enough client to integrate into another application for distributed file sharing.
-I looked at serveral pure-Python projects before settling on ABTorrent due to its minimal featureset, clean code and relatively up-to-date codebase (have a look at the old "Mainline" client code to get an idea of what I was comparing it against).
+I looked at serveral pure-Python projects before settling on ABTorrent due to its minimal featureset and relatively up-to-date codebase (have a look at the old "Mainline" client code to get an idea of what I was comparing it against).